-FWHM derived from best Gaussian fit to beam maps, in sr. This is the best value for source identification
+FWHM derived from best Gaussian fit to beam maps, in armin.
+This is the best value for source identification NOISE (Real\4)

-NOISE

-This is the typical noise/valid observation sample as derived from the high ell spectra of the half-ring maps, in the units of the corresponding map
+This is the typical noise/valid observation sample as derived from the high-l spectra of the half-ring maps, in the units of the corresponding map

 For the Omega columns, the 'DISP' (for dispersion) column gives an estimate of the spatial variation as a function of position on the sky.
-This is the variation induced by combining the scanning beam determined from the planet observations with the scanning strategy, as described in Detectors pointing & beam.
+This is the variation induced by combining the scanning beam determined from the planet observations with the scanning strategy, as described in Beams.